 In the last half of the Clinton administration, the Forest Service initiated planning for the eight national forests of the Sierra Nevada under the so-called “Sierra Nevada Framework,” just as the Center and Sierra Forest Legacy filed petitions to protect the California spotted owl and Pacific fisher under the Endangered Species Act.
 The administration subsequently issued the Framework, which set forth protections for the owl and fisher and followed some of the guidelines recommended in the petitions.
 But claiming the Framework offered safeguards enough, the U.S. Fish and Wildlife Service denied protection for the owl under the Endangered Species Act.
 Then the Bush administration handily gutted the Framework’s protections for both the fisher and the owl.

 In 2004, the Center filed another petition to have the owl protected and in 2006, the Fish and Wildlife Service again denied protection, claiming owl populations in the Sierra Nevada might be stable.
 In 2014, the Wild Nature Institute and John Muir Project of Earth Island Institute again petitioned to have owls protected.
 In September 2015, the Fish and Wildlife Service issued an initial positive decision on the petition to protect the owls, but the agency is now more than one year late in issuing the “12-month finding” that will propose or deny listing under the Act.
-In January 2016, the Center filed a notice of intent to sue the Service.
+In March 2016 the Center filed a lawsuit against the Service.
 This suit will require the agency to commit to a legally binding date to make a final decision.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|

 Contact: Noah Greenwald